How to find my WooCommerce returning customers

 returning customers revenue

-New vs returning customers chart
+New vs. returning customers report

 WooCommerce number of completed orders per customer